New Scorched Earth owner says local breweries’ appeal now includes families

 “It was kind of lame during the pandemic,” Coia said of trivia events, many of which were held virtually or included restrictions like masked or socially distanced guests.
 “Slowly things have started getting better, starting to pick up, with more places, more venues.
 The crowds are still smaller than pre-pandemic, but not by much.”

-Within the county, Scorched Earth began a trend when it opened in 2014 and have helped turn McHenry County’s breweries into a major tourism draw, said Jaki Berggren, president of Naturally McHenry County.
+Within the county, Scorched Earth began a trend when it opened in 2014, and helped turn McHenry County’s breweries into a major tourism draw, said Jaki Berggren, president of Naturally McHenry County.

 The local tourism agency works on promoting nine breweries and two distilleries in addition to the county’s other draws, she said.